TonyaWard/BugBase_Manuscript/README.md

 To complete the BugBase analysis for all the work presented in the publication, you can run the commands listed in the `BugBase_Workflow.txt` file.

-These commands should be run from within the BugBase_Manuscript directory.
+These commands should be run from within the BugBase_Manuscript main directory.